donavon-silverback/daffy-gift-action/README.md

 # Daddy Gift GitHub Action

-Gift a charitable donation to a GitHub user who fixes an Issue.
+Reward the people who contribute to your open source projects by gifting a charitable donation to the charity of their choice.

 Imagine you have a project that you want to encourage people to contribute to.
 You can use this GitHub Action to gift a charitable donation to the person who fixes an high-profile Issue.